wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hbase-tutorial-get-started.md

 [AZURE.INCLUDE [provisioningnote](../includes/hdinsight-provisioning.md)]

-**To create an HBase cluster by using the Azure Management Portal**
+**To create an HBase cluster by using the Azure portal**

-1. Sign in to the [Azure Management Portal][azure-management-portal].
+1. Sign in to the [Azure portal][azure-management-portal].
 2. Click **New** or **+** in the upper left corner, and then click **Data + Analytics**, **HDInsight**.
 3. Enter the following values:

 	- **Cluster Name** - Enter a name to identify this cluster.
 	- **Cluster Type** - Select **HBase**.
 	- **Cluster Operating System** - Select **Windows**.
-For creating Linux-based HBase cluster, see  [HBase tutorial: Get started using Apache HBase with Hadoop in HDInsight (Linux)](/documentation/articles/hdinsight-hbase-tutorial-get-started-v1).
+For creating Linux-based HBase cluster, see  [HBase tutorial: Get started using Apache HBase with Hadoop in HDInsight (Linux)](/documentation/articles/hdinsight-hbase-tutorial-get-started-v1/).
 	- **Version** - Select an HBase version.
 	- **Subscription** - Select your Azure subscription used for creating this cluster.
 	- **Resource Group** -  Create a new Azure resource group or select an existing one.
-For more information, see [Azure Resource Manager Overview](/documentation/articles/resource-group-overview)
+For more information, see [Azure Resource Manager Overview](/documentation/articles/resource-group-overview/)
 	- **Credentials** - For Windows based cluster, you can create a cluster user (a.k.a HTTP user, HTTP web service user) and a Remote Desktop user.
 Click **Enable Remote Desktop** to add the remote desktop user credentials.
 The next section requires RDP.
 	- **Data Source** - create a new Azure storage account or select an existing Azure storage account to be used as the default file system for the cluster.
 The default storage account location determines the location of the cluster location.
 The default storage account and the cluster must co-locate in the same data center.
 	- **Node Pricing Tiers** - Select the number of region servers for the HBase cluster